jayeshathila/quoteporn/README.md

 - Your coffee ain't caffeinated enough for your dark-theme terminal.
 - You need a funny or motivational "Me" time.
 - You're bored, while your manager reminded you to send a daily update, yet again.
 - Your dog ain't talking to you.
 Your girlfriend is asking you for more time.
-Your investor is grilling you without giving money, or you're having a constipation.
+Your investor is grilling you without giving money.
 Trust me, it works.